Indian Movies released in IMAX [Updated August 2026]

 And that started a new era!

 Watching such movies on a giant IMAX screen with a taller 1.43:1 aspect ratio and crystal-clear sharpness was an experience of a lifetime.
-India also once had many 70mm IMAX.
-This was a way a movie should be made, going one.
+India also once had many 70mm IMAX screens.

-This was happening at a time when Digital technology was becoming the norm.
+This was happening at a time when cinema was going “Digital”.
 Movies were now shot with digital cameras, and cinema chains also started adapting digital projectors.

 So, IMAX also moved to Digital.
-This became an affordable option for filmmakers worldwide, including India.
-These are usually made in a 1.90:1 aspect ratio.
+This became an affordable option for filmmakers worldwide, including in India.
+Digital IMAX screens were smaller, and the aspect ratio is 1.90:1.

-There are new IMAX screens installed in India every year that promote this format to different parts of the country, making it more popular.
-These screens also have big screens with a 1.90:1 aspect ratio, sometimes with 4K Laser projectors.
+There are new IMAX screens installed in India every year that bring this format to different parts of the country, making it more popular.

 List of Indian Movies in IMAX

-Like I discussed above.
-IMAX is a premium format for shooting and watching movies.
-Many big Hollywood and Chinese films are now usually released in this format, but Indian cinema is also catching up now.
+IMAX is a premium technology for shooting and watching movies.
+A lot of Hollywood and Chinese films are now usually released in this format, but Indian cinema is not far behind.

 NameYearExpanded